-Step 8 When prompted, enter the filename of the Cisco IOS Release 11.2 image to be copied to the router, as in the following example:
+Step 12 When prompted, enter the filename of the Cisco IOS Release 11.3 image to be copied to the router, as in the following example:

 '''

 Source file name?
-80180812.bin
+80255201.bin

 '''

-This example specifies the DOS image name of the IP feature set for a Cisco 3600 router, as listed in Table 1.
+This example specifies the DOS image name of the IP feature set for Cisco 1600 series routers (as shown in Table 1 in the section, "Cisco Feature Packs and Memory Requirements").

-Step 9 In response to the prompt, enter the destination UNIX image filename, and press Enter.
+Step 13 In response to the destination address prompt, enter the destination UNIX image filename, and press Enter.

-This is the name of the image file on the router, not the full path name of the image on the CD-ROM attached to the PC.
+This is the name of the image file on the router, not the full path of the image on the CD-ROM attached to the PC.
 Refer to Table 1 in the section, "Cisco Feature Packs and Memory Requirements" for the UNIX image filename.

 '''

-Destination file name [80180812.bin]? c3640-i-mz.112-12.P
+Destination file name [80255201.bin]? c2600-i-mz.113-2.XA1

 '''

-Step 10 Enter yes in response to the prompt asking if you want to erase the existing image copy resident in the router Flash memory before copying the new one:
+Step 14 Enter yes in response to the prompt asking if you want to erase the existing image copy resident in the router Flash memory before copying the new one: